Angelle Sampey

-Angelle Sampey (born Angelle Monique Sampey, August 7, 1970, New Orleans, Louisiana) is an American Pro Stock Motorcycle racer.
+Angelle Sampey (born Angelle Monique Sampey, August 7, 1970, New Orleans, Louisiana) is an American drag racer, originally in Pro Stock Motorcycle but currently in Top Alcohol Dragster.
 She won the NHRA Pro Stock Motorcycle championship three times (2000-2002).
-Since her debut in 1996, she has earned an all-time class record 45 top-qualifier awards and 46 event victories, the most wins for any female in both NHRA competition and professional motor sports as a whole.
+Since her debut in 1996, she has earned an all-time class record 45 top-qualifier awards and 46 event victories, the 2nd most wins for any female in both NHRA competition and professional motor sports as a whole.
 On June 23, 2007 at Old Bridge Township Raceway Park in Englishtown, New Jersey, she scored her 42nd career pole position and more importantly set the national Pro Stock Motorcycle elapsed time record with a 6.871 second run.
 Following her April 1, 2007 win in Houston, Texas, Sampey was just 5 wins away from setting the all-time Pro Stock Motorcycle wins record, currently held by Dave Schultz.
-Sampey also holds the active record of 182 consecutive races without a Did Not Qualify, dating all the way back to her professional debut.
+Sampey also holds the active record of 182 consecutive races without a Did not qualify, dating back to her professional debut.
 She also holds the mark of 364 round wins in 506 competitive rounds, which calculates to a 71.9% win-per-round ratio.

 Sampey raced a Suzuki from 1996 through 2007, sponsored most notably by R.J.
 Reynolds' Winston brand and the U.S. Army.

 Due to lack of sponsorship, Sampey did not race during the 2009 season, breaking her string of event qualifications.

 On 11 March 2010, Sampey announced her retirement as a professional drag racer.